cloudmesh-community/sp19-222-92/project-report/report.md

 ## Abstract

-This project will take Indiana University Women's soccer players data: how much distance they have sprinted, how fast they ran, total distance, number of accelerations, calories, and recovery time to determine their positions on the field.
-Typically, a goalie does not run very much, or have very much quantitative data from which predictions can be made, so the goalie position was removed from the dataset entirely.
-Based off the data set this AI will determine which position the player plays using the k-means machine learning method.
-The k-means machine learning algorithm will cluster data by separating it into groups of equal variances.
-This Machine Learning algorithm will work best for this because we are trying to group players based on their data to see what position they would actually be classified as.
-For example, we know that if a player has ran a certain speed over a certain distance then they most likely play that position.
-This algorithm can set the standard for what it takes to play each position.
-It would allow coaches and players both to use the given data to make improvements on the field.
+Data collected by wearbale devices used by the Indiana University Women's soccer team was used to classify the six unique offesive and defensive positions excluding the goaltender.
+Successful classification of positions from wearable data using machine learning techinques could provide talent evaluators and coaches with an extra tool to help increase on field productivity.
+The k-means algorithim was used in order to classifiy the data from wearble devices into six unique positions.
+This is the first step towards creating a workflow for using machine learning as a talent evalution tool for soccer players.
+Once the ability to successfully classify data from wearable devices into unique positions additional layers of complexity can be added, like comparing professional athletes or collegiate athletes to prospects.
+A framework for the implemtnation of classfiying soccer postions has been implemented with Scikit-learn libraries in python3.
+OpenAPI Specification was used in order to create a service that exploits the Scikit-learn libraries through an easy user interface.

 ## Introduction

 Can data gathered from athletic practices and games be used to create benchmarks for how an athlete playing a specific position should perform?
-Recent advancements in different technologies have allowed us to use data from sensors to instantly improve how machines and people perform.
+Recent advancements in wearable technologies has allowed data from sensors to instantly improve how machines and people perform.
 These advancements are now being used in sports to make computations to player data to get future insight on how to improve the overall team.
-For example, the NFL uses data from top NFL players to make Machine Learning algorithms that can see which college players compare to the top NFL players.
-This type of algorithm can show users what datapoints are shared by top players, so that coaches can pick their players accordingly.
+For example, the popular movie Money Ball focused on how analytics can be used to assemble a competitve professional baseball team.
+This type of analysis can show users what datapoints are shared by top players allowing coaches to pick their players accordingly.
 Soccer uses sports data to improve the physical attributes, such as stamina and pace, of each individual player since it is a more technical sport that cannot just use quantitative data to make decisions.
-The field of sports analytics have been changed by machine learning techniques that have been adapted to use the hard numerical data received from edge-computing devices to improve teams.
+The field of sports analytics has been changed by machine learning techniques that have been adapted to use the hard numerical data received from edge-computing devices to improve teams.

 ### Sport Analytics

-The rapid innovation of technology has infiltrated many fields including sports analytics because it has created more data which can show coaches what athletes need to improve on.
+The rapid innovation of technology has infiltrated many fields including sports analytics because it has created more data that can show coaches what athletes need to improve on.
 Edge computing is the technology that has led to the massive increase in more refined sports data because of its ability to provide a real-time numerical representation of what happened on the field.
 With this numerical data, actions can be taken to rapidly improve each player specifically on the areas where they need immediate attention.
 Edge computing is computing that is done near the source of the data, and it uses the cloud's ability to compute from a remote source to get instant data from a device.
 Edge-computing has allowed sensors to get more accurate data without disturbing the players which has given many sports a new way to get an advantage over their competitors.

 ### Sensors in Sports

 Sensors have become more prominent in sports due to recent advancements in biomedical engineering which have made sensory technology better to create more informative data.
-These new innovations in sensory tech can now measure data points such as “temperature, oxygen saturation levels, and heart rate (SpO2) through photo optic sensors in wearable rings and wrist devices”@sensors_in_sports.
-These new advancements are necessary because now, more than ever, “the differences between athletes are becoming more and more slight”@sensors_in_sports which has led coaches and trainers to look to data analytics to get an advantage.
+These new innovations in sensory technology can now measure data points such as “temperature, oxygen saturation levels, and heart rate (SpO2) through photo optic sensors in wearable rings and wrist devices”[@sensors_in_sports].
+These new advancements are necessary because now, more than ever, “the differences between athletes are becoming more and more slight”[@sensors_in_sports] which has led coaches and trainers to look to data analytics to get an advantage.
 By putting small sensors into players’ training equipment, we can detect important aspects of playing a sport such as muscle exertion, heart rate, and respiration.
 Sensors can provide immediate feedback to the athletes.
-For example, when attached to player attire, “accelerometers and conductive materials can measure posture and provide real-time feedback to athletes so they can perfect their form.”@sensors_in_sports
+For example, when attached to player attire, “accelerometers and conductive materials can measure posture and provide real-time feedback to athletes so they can perfect their form”[@sensors_in_sports].

 Soccer has recently began to adopt the use of technology in many different ways such as the Adidas MiCoach ball, which is a regular